mynameisek/whitepaper/README.md

 ## Introduction

 We have seen more and more problems were created by the corrupted social network service (“SNS”) providers such as Facebook and LinkedIn.
-These include the unresting scams and spams, the security loopholes, the privacy breaches and the oligopolistic behaviours of these SNS behemoths infringe users’ interests and harm the industry as a whole.
+These include the unresting scams and spams, the security loopholes, the privacy breaches and the oligopolistic behaviours of these SNS behemoths that infringe users’ interests and harm the industry as a whole.
 People are demanding for a new kind of social networks.

 The root of the above problems is the structural deficiency of the business model of these centralized SNS providers.
 We believe a social network of the users, by the users, for the users will be a solution to reshape the scene of social networking.